Eufrásia Teixeira Leite

-Eufrásia Teixeira Leite (5 April 1850 – 13 September 1930) was a Brazilian heiress, financial investor and philanthropist.
-She left in testament a fortune that could buy 1,850 kg of gold, at the prices of the time, having been one of the richest people in the world that time, and whose greater part was bequeathed to assisting educational institutions of the city of Vassouras.
+Eufrásia Teixeira Leite (5 April 1850 – 13 September 1930) was a Brazilian aristocrat, heiress, financial investor and philanthropist.
+She left in testament a fortune that could buy 1 850 kg of gold, at the prices of the time, having been one of the richest people in the world that time, and whose greater part was bequeathed to assisting educational institutions of the city of Vassouras.
 Alone, Eufrásia multiplied the family fortune several times and would be a billionaire by today's standards.

 Early life

 She was the youngest daughter of Dr. Joaquim José Teixeira Leite and Ana Esméria Correia e Castro, being the paternal granddaughter of the Baron of Itambé, maternal granddaughter of the Baron of Campo Belo, niece of Baron of Vassouras and grand-niece of Baron of Aiuruoca.
-She had a single sister, Francisca Bernardina Teixeira Leite (1845-1899), and a brother who died as a child.
+She had a single sister, Francisca Bernardina Teixeira Leite (1845–1899), and a brother who died as a child.

 Her paternal grandfather's family was already very wealthy when she moved from Conceição da Barra de Minas to Vassouras.
 Her father and uncle Baron of Vassouras established themselves as capitalists, founding in Rio de Janeiro the company "Casa Teixeira Leite & Sobrinhos", which lent money to interest and made financial intermediation with the prosperous coffee farmers.
 On the other hand, his mother's family was composed only of rich coffee planters, being a member of the traditional Correia e Castro family.

 By Brazilian standards at the time, she received an aristocratic education, having studied at the Madame Grivet Girls' School, which existed in the locality of Comércio, today Sebastião Lacerda, in Vassouras.
 In addition to basic education, she learned good manners, speaking French and playing the piano.